Updated on September 12th, 2022

 - contain adequate honey stores for the winter

-- have been checked and treated for varroa mites (and other problems).
+- checked and treated for varroa mites (and other problems).

-We’ll discuss the details of winterizing.
-Keep in mind that the extent to which this applies to you will be driven by your local climate.
+In this article, we discuss the details of winterizing bee hives.
+Keep in mind that your local climate determines the extent to which this applies to you.

 Bees In Winter